cloverich/chronicles/README.md

 npx prisma generate
 ```

+...that doesn't migrate the database it just makes the client...
+.... todo: How to migrate in dev, production...

 ### Database file
 The SQLite database file is designated by an environment variable (`DATABASE_URL`) specified in the [settings.json](https://github.com/nathanbuchar/electron-settings) file.